 Participants meet two to three times a week to learn about nutrition basics; they participate in a workout that is individualized and designed to meet each attendee at her current fitness level; and they also go through various life coaching exercises.
 “We do vision boards and personal mission statements, and we discuss things like how to handle stress,” says Weddle.

-Weddle says that, on average, participants achieve 7 percent weight loss in the first 12 weeks of the program (those who attend regularly for 12 weeks have the option of continuing to attend classes and work out for the remainder of the year), and 50 percent of the women eliminate or decrease their medication dosages.
+Weddle says that, on average, participants achieve 7 percent weight loss in the first 12 weeks of the program (those who attend regularly for 12 weeks have the option of continuing to attend classes and work out for the remainder of the year), and over 40 percent of the women eliminate or decrease their medication dosages.
 Blood pressure meds are usually the first to go."

 New Beginnings January 2017 NewsletterRead More